A Timeline of Historical Events.

 - March 23: Western actor Ken Maynard dies penniless at the Motion Picture Home in Woodland Hills.

-- May 18: Actor and Sand Canyon resident Ace Cain dies at 69 in Saugus.
+- May 18: Actor and Sand Canyon resort owner Ace Cain dies at 69 in Saugus.

 - August 31: Film director John Ford dies in Palm Desert.

 - February 7: U.S. release of Mel Brooks' "Blazing Saddles"; exteriors shot at Vasquez Rocks.